 - Add your keyword in the first paragraph.

 - Add three or four relevant keywords in the content.

-- Find synonyms for the main keyword.
+- Find and use synonyms for the main keyword.

 - Add a meta description that includes the focus keyword.

 The content you create should be 1,200 to 2,000 words or more in length.
 You can also create content pages as full-fledged landing pages.

 When you’re creating all that content and getting traffic to your site you need a way for it to convert.
 The best way?
 Use a lead magnet.

 Related: How to use email to boost your PR results

 What’s a good lead magnet?
 Let’s take a look at some of the things that make a lead magnet irresistible.